Thomascountz/thomascountz/_drafts/2023-07-30-low-poly-image-generation.md

 | `max_generations`            | The maximum number of generations to run the evolution for                                          |
 | `end_condition_function`     | A function that determines whether the evolution process should stop premature of `max_generations` |

-We'll take a look at each of these functions in detail later, but for now, let's see how we can use the framework to evolve an image.
+We'll take a look at each of these functions in detail later, but for now, let's take a step back and define the objective of our problem.

 # Understanding the Objective